acend/helm-basics-training/content/labs/02.0/_index.en.md

 Use `kubectl get node -o wide` to get a node ip address.
 Remember, [NodePort's](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) are open on any kubernetes node
 {{< /notice >}}

+{{< collapse mobi "Mobi-specific instructions" danger>}}
+In case you don't have permissions to list the nodes with `kubectl get node -o wide` simply use `kubedev-worker-00bb7020c0eb.phoenix.mobicorp.test` as the node address to access the welcome page.
+{{< /collapse >}}

 ### Task 4

 An alternative way to set or overwrite values for charts we want to deploy is the `--set name=value` parameter. `--set name=value` can be used when installing a Chart as well as upgrading.